/

 A medical device manufacturer might want to create a table called Devices to track which customers have what devices.

-A company that provides field service may want to create a table called Service Addresses to track the multiple locations that certain customers have.
+A company that provides field service may want to create a table called Service Addresses to track the multiple locations of certain customers.

-Some third party applications require many custom database tables in order to deliver a set of add-on functionality.
+Some third-party applications require many custom database tables to deliver add-on functionality.
 For example, FinancialForce Professional Services Automation adds 38 objects (tables) to a Salesforce org or database.

-Almost all CRM systems allow for adding custom fields to standard tables.
-However, not all CRM systems allow for adding custom tables to an individual CRM database instance.
+Almost all CRM systems allow custom fields to be added to standard tables.
+However, not all CRM systems allow custom tables to be added to an individual CRM database instance.

-A commonly overlooked factor by buyers who are evaluating different CRM offerings is whether custom tables can be added to a given vendor’s CRM database.
+A commonly overlooked factor by buyers evaluating different CRM offerings is whether custom tables can be added to a vendor’s CRM database.

-Depending on your company’s business needs, the ability to extend a CRM database may be an important consideration when evaluating CRM systems.
+Depending on your company’s business needs, the ability to extend a CRM database may be an essential consideration when evaluating CRM systems.

 Here are some of the vendors that allow for an individual customer to add custom tables to their CRM database instance: